juliojimenez/yamler/README.md

 # yamler

-**yamler** is a GitHub Action that processes an entire YAML document and makes all elements available to you via GitHub Workflow output variables.
+**yamler** is a GitHub Action that processes an entire YAML document and makes all elements available to you as GitHub Workflow output variables.

 ## Usage